dart-lang/site-www/src/content/tools/pub/publishing.md

 you can update the package using `dart pub publish`.
 :::

-After your package succeeded in uploading to pub.dev, any pub user can download it or depend on it in their projects.
+After your package succeeds in uploading to pub.dev, any pub user can download it or depend on it in their projects.

 For example, if you just published version 1.0.0 of your `transmogrify` package,